 Application Information & Admission Prerequisites

-Students entering their third year with a minimum of 54 credits with a minimum of 75% or better on all credits attempted, including those completed during summer terms.
-In addition, students should have taken:
+Students entering their third year with a minimum of 54 credits and a minimum GPA of 75% are welcome to apply:

-- 3 credits that satisfy the Writing component of the Faculty of Arts Writing and Research Requirement (ASTU 150, WRDS 150, CAP, Arts One, English 100 or an approved equivalent)
+• 3 credits that satisfy the Writing component of the Faculty of Arts Writing and Research Requirement (ASTU 150, WRDS 150, CAP, Arts One, English 100 or an approved substitute)

 Courses required under the above cannot be taken on a Credit/D/Fail basis.

-Note: Students taking courses Credit/D/Fail in 2019T2 will be eligible to apply for the honours program but may receive offers of admissions that are conditional on maintaining a minimum GPA in the core 3rd year economics courses (i.e. Econ 304/305/325/326).
+Note: Students that took courses Credit/D/Fail in 2019T2 are eligible to apply for the honours program but may receive offers of admissions that are conditional on maintaining a minimum GPA in the core 3rd year economics courses (i.e. Econ 304/305/325/326).
 Similar requirements may apply to all students admitted on a provisional basis.

 Selection for admission is based solely on the student’s academic record.
 We admit the applicants with the strongest transcripts until the available positions are filled.
 Due to the small number of students involved, we do not release any information about the GPAs of admitted students.